SEC v. Citigroup Global Markets Inc.

 Case No. 11-cv-07387-JSR (S.D.N.Y.)

-The Defendant was ordered to pay a total of $285,000,000.00 in disgorgement, prejudgment interest and penalties.
+Citigroup was ordered, and paid a total of $285,000,000.00 in disgorgement, prejudgment interest and penalties.
 The Clerk was ordered to deposit the funds into an interest bearing account with the Court Registry Investment System (collectively, the "Fund"), pending further order of the Court.
-See Defendant's Final Judgment.
+See Citigroup's Final Judgment.

 On December 9, 2014, the Court appointed Damasco & Associates LLP as the Tax Administrator to fulfill the tax obligations of the Fund.